 Welcome

 Harvey Sachs, writer and music historian, published his twelfth book in 2023: SCHOENBERG: Why He Matters, issued by Liveright (New York and London).
 It has been hailed in the New York Times Book Review as one of the "100 Notable Books of 2023."
 Also in the Book Review, composer John Adams described the book as "an immensely valuable source for anyone desiring an accessible overview of this endlessly controversial and chronically misunderstood giant of 20th-century music."
 Music critic Tim Page, writing in the Wall Street Journal, praised Sachs's "personal asides... [which] give a reader the sense that a brilliant teacher is not only leading us through the music but discovering it once more for himself."
 Washington Post book critic Michael Dirda wrote: "In his brisk and engaging biography...
 Sachs makes a compelling case for some of the most difficult and intimidating music ever written."
-A Spanish and Italian editions have been published in 2024, and a US/UK paperback is scheduled for March 2025.
+Spanish and Italian editions have been published, a Hungarian translation is about to appear (November 2024), and a US/UK paperback is scheduled for March 2025.

 There are now more than eighty editions in seventeen languages of Sachs's books.
 TEN MASTERPIECES OF MUSIC was published in October 2021 by Liveright, and its predecessor, TOSCANINI: MUSICIAN OF CONSCIENCE - which replaced his 1978 biography of the famed Italian conductor - was published, also by Liveright, in 2017, to great critical success; a US and UK paperback edition and an Italian translation were issued in the fall of 2018, and a two-volume Japanese translation appeared in 2024.
 Book Number Nine was, appropriately enough, THE NINTH: BEETHOVEN AND THE WORLD IN 1824, published in 2010 by Random House in the US and Faber & Faber in the UK; four translations and US and UK paperback editions have since become available.
 Other books include the standard biography of Arthur Rubinstein (Rubinstein: A Life, 1995); a history (Music in Fascist Italy, 1988); two collections of essays on musical subjects (Virtuoso, 1982, and Reflections on Toscanini, 1991); The Letters of Arturo Toscanini (2002), which Sachs compiled, translated, and edited; and, as co-author, the memoirs of Plácido Domingo (My First Forty Years, 1983) and Sir Georg Solti (Memoirs [UK title: Solti on Solti] 1997).
 Sachs has written for the New Yorker, New York Times, Wall Street Journal, Times Literary Supplement (London), La Stampa, and dozens of other newspapers, magazines, literary journals, and record companies (his published items number over 750), as well as for the BBC, Arte, PBS, CBC (Canada), RAI (Italy), RSI (Switzerland), and other radio and television networks.
 He is a frequent contributor to the Sunday cultural supplement of Il Sole 24 Ore, one of Italy's most important national newspapers.